-KES principals have more than 50 years of combined experience at EPA and have worked on a wide range of energy and environmental issues in the private and NGO sectors.
+KES principals have more than 50 years of combined experience on a wide range of energy and environmental issues in the public, private and NGO sectors.

 Joe Kruger has worked extensively with policymakers in the Executive Branch, Congress, and state governments, and has led diverse stakeholder groups on a variety of energy issues.
 At KES, Joe advises companies, state governments, and NGO’s on policy and strategies related to carbon pricing, climate change risk, sustainability reporting, energy efficiency, and electric grid issues.
 Joe is also a Visiting Fellow at Resources for the Future (RFF), an environmental economics think tank in Washington, DC.

 Prior to joining KES, Joe was Director for Energy and Environment at the Bipartisan Policy Center (BPC), where he led initiatives on EPA greenhouse gas regulations, climate policy, electric grid reliability, renewable energy, energy efficiency, and grid cybersecurity.
 In 2009, he took a leave of absence from BPC to serve as Deputy Associate Director for Energy and Climate Change at the White House Council on Environmental Quality.
 From 1986-2003, he worked at the U.S. Environmental Protection Agency, where he managed groups working on acid rain, emissions trading, climate policy, greenhouse gas accounting, and technical assistance to foreign governments on air pollution and greenhouse gas reduction programs.
 In his early years at EPA, he wrote air pollution regulations, developed policies for the cleanup of hazardous waste sites, and evaluated the effectiveness of several EPA programs.
 He began his career as an analyst at the Investor Responsibility Research Center, where he wrote reports for institutional investors on environmental, social, and governance (ESG) issues.